mholling/nswtopo/README.markdown

     bounds: controls.kml
     margin: 15

+(Using a track to specify the bounds will also work, and a 15mm margin will again be used by default.)

 Alternatively, specify the map bounds in UTM by providing the UTM zone (54, 55 or 56 for NSW) and minimum and maximum eastings and northings, as follows:

     zone: 55